mostlygeek/statsd-backend-raw/README.md

         "statsd-backend-raw": "git://github.com/mostlygeek/statsd-backend-raw.git"
     }

-Then in your StatsD configuration add `statsd-backend-raw` to the `backends` key:
+Then in your StatsD configuration add `statsd-backend-raw` to the `backends` key.

+Example config for statsd:

     {
       port: 8125